Moshiii/Moshiii.github.io/_pages/cv.md

 ### Software Engineer – Business Intelligence, Achievers
 May.
 2019 – Present

+*	Team lead of awarded project: Created comments keywords insights system highlighting Date, Name and Event using Named Entity Recognition, Spacy, NLTK and relevant NLP technique

-* Created recommender system that recommend user who to @ in social network by applying Sentence Clustering and Collaborative Filtering based on the relevance between message and user
+* Created Machine learning based Recommender System that recommend nominees to the user in social network by Collaborative Filtering based on the relevance between message and user.

-* Reduced data warehouse restoration time by 24 times compared with the previous version by restructuring workflow using PostgreSQL
+* Reduced ETL data warehouse restoration time by 24 times compared with the previous version by restructuring workflow using PostgreSQL

 * Increased global ETL loading speed by 16% by rewrite batch loading API using Python

-* Created interactive network visualizations for member in social network using Networkx and Pyvis
+*	Created user connectivity Network Graph for member in social network for user influence Perdition and analysis using Python, Networkx and Pyvis

 * Developed the next generation ETL framework using Python, Redis, Docker and Airflow